We inform about the challenges of insect farming in France

 📢 Publication of an opinion piece in Les Echos

-On November 6th, we had the honor of publishing an opinion piece in the Cercle des Echos, featuring an analysis of the risks associated with public investments in the insect sector, given the economic and environmental challenges facing this industry.
+On November 6, 2024, we had the honour of publishing an opinion piece in Le Cercle des Echos, with an analysis of the risks associated with public investment in the insect industry, given the economic and environmental challenges facing this sector.